 Eyvonne Sharpconsulting network engineer and team lead, Kindred Healthcare

-Keep in mind that vendors are moving to an approach where customers can opt to install the firewall as a virtual machine at a branch instead of as a hardware device.
+Keep in mind that vendors and service providers are moving to an approach where customers can opt to install the firewall as a virtual machine at a branch instead of as a hardware device.
 Over time, many others will take the full-cloud approach, but networking and security managers typically are risk averse, so it remains to be seen how all this will play out.

 For now, some companies are opting for a multistep approach to SD-WAN security.

 Justin Horne, director of IT at Goldberg & Osborne, a Phoenix-based law firm with 23 sites running on Silver Peak's SD-WAN appliances, said Silver Peak encrypts every packet as it transmits across the WAN.
 The law firm has used Fortinet firewalls for some time, and since Silver Peak formed a strategic alliance with the firewall maker, it uses Fortinet firewalls for the company's MPLS and internet virtual private network (VPN) connections.

 "The combination of the encryption and the firewalling works well with negligible performance degradation," Horne said.